15A. The RothCN Model

 In the original equation, SOC is in tonne C ha–1.
 Therefore, SOCinit must be converted to tonne C ha–1, and then the result is converted back to kg C ha–1.

-After the initial sizes of input materials and IOM pools are determined, the initial sizes of the BIO and HUM pools can be calculated as:
+After the initial sizes of input materials and IOM pools are determined, the initial sizes of the BIO and HUM pools can be calculated.
+But first, it should be checked to see if there is enough SOC to fill the BIO and HUM compartments.

 Equation 15A.13